Security PM Interview Questions: Do Bug Bounty Write-Ups or Audit Artifacts Matter More?

 @snappy-bullet

-I’m preparing for Security PM interviews in US Web3 teams, and I keep getting stuck on one practical question: when candidates talk about bug bounty work or audit work, what proof actually counts as signal in a shortlist?
+I’m preparing for Security PM interviews with US Web3 teams, and I keep getting stuck on one practical question: when I talk about bug bounty work or audit-related work, what proof actually counts as signal in a shortlist?

 A lot of interview prep content stays vague here.
 “Audit experience” can mean anything from note-taking, issue tracking, and diff review support to owning a finding end-to-end.
 “Bug bounty experience” can also vary a lot — from shallow reports with weak impact framing to strong write-ups with a clear PoC, root cause, exploit path, severity reasoning, remediation logic, and fix validation.